 There are some "red flag" circumstances that should be avoided.
-It is recommended that Agencies not contract with providers who are also performing separate work for the Agency as an employee.
+It is recommended that Agencies not contract with Contractors who are also performing separate work for the Agency as an employee.
 The Agency should not own or lease the home or apartment in which the services are provided, and should not co-own, co-lease, or guarantee the home or apartment.
-If the Agency provides training for individual providers, it should not mandate that a provider with whom it contracts receive training from the Agency.
-If the Agency does train providers, who are independent contractors, the training should be designed to reinforce the provider's understanding of the relative roles of the Agency and provider in their contractual relationship, and of the provider's independent contractor status.
+If the Agency provides training for individual Contractors, it should not mandate that a Contractor with whom it contracts receive training from the Agency.
+If the Agency does train Contractors, who are independent contractors, the training should be designed to reinforce the Contractor's understanding of the relative roles of the Agency and Contractor in their contractual relationship, and of the Contractor's independent contractor status.